api2cart/Android-sdk/docs/CustomerApi.md

 //import org.openapitools.client.api.CustomerApi;

 CustomerApi apiInstance = new CustomerApi();
-String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
-String params = id,email; // String | Set this parameter in order to choose which entity fields you want to retrieve String responseFields = {result{customer}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String exclude = id,email; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+String ids = 24,25; // String | Retrieves customers specified by ids
+String sinceId = 56; // String | Retrieve entities starting from the specified id.
+String customerListId = exampleListId; // String | The numeric ID of the customer list in Demandware.
 String groupId = 3; // String | Customer group_id
 String storeId = 1; // String | Retrieves customers specified by store id
-String customerListId = exampleListId; // String | The numeric ID of the customer list in Demandware.
-Boolean avail = false; // Boolean | Defines category's visibility status String findValue = mail@gmail.com; // String | Entity search that is specified by some value String findWhere = email; // String | Customer search that is specified by field String sortBy = value_id; // String | Set field to sort by String sortDirection = asc; // String | Set sorting direction String ids = 24,25; // String | Retrieves customers specified by ids String sinceId = 56; // String | Retrieve entities starting from the specified id. try {
+Boolean avail = false; // Boolean | Defines category's visibility status String findValue = mail@gmail.com; // String | Entity search that is specified by some value String findWhere = email; // String | Customer search that is specified by field String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date
+String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
+String sortBy = value_id; // String | Set field to sort by
+String sortDirection = asc; // String | Set sorting direction String responseFields = {result{customer}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String params = id,email; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = id,email; // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all try {
-    ModelResponseCustomerList result = apiInstance.customerList(pageCursor, start, count, createdFrom, createdTo, modifiedFrom, modifiedTo, params, responseFields, exclude, groupId, storeId, customerListId, avail, findValue, findWhere, sortBy, sortDirection, ids, sinceId);
+    ModelResponseCustomerList result = apiInstance.customerList(start, count, pageCursor, ids, sinceId, customerListId, groupId, storeId, avail, findValue, findWhere, createdFrom, createdTo, modifiedFrom, modifiedTo, sortBy, sortDirection, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomerApi#customerList");